RurikHagman/Fishy-wow/README.md

-Simple wow fishing bot, made as a proof of concept
+Simple wow fishing bot, made for educational purposes as a proof of concept